lingli1996/lingli1996/README.md

 ### Hi there 👋
+- 🌱 I’m currently working as a research assistant at [HKUST-CIVAL](https://hkust-cival.com/)
+- 🔭 My research interests lie in the exploration and development of Generative AI.
+  - Image Generation
+  - Mutimodal Foundation Models
+  - Visual Question Answering

 <!--
 **lingli1996/lingli1996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.